Site icon The Daily Drive | Consumer Guide®

 Dealerships

-Note that Scout will establish a network of “retail spaces” throughout the U.S., though expect the total count of stores to be relatively low, and, at least initially, located near EV-friend cities.
+Note that Scout will establish a network of “retail spaces” throughout the U.S., though expect the total count of stores to be relatively low, and, at least initially, located near EV-friendly cities.
 Per Scout, the new trucks be produced in South Carolina, with the first vehicles rolling off the line in 2026 as 2027 models.

 Fun Fact: Swiss bespoke luxury carmaker Monteverdi once built a limited-production SUV called the Safari using the chassis of the Scout.
 You can read about that very-rare truck here.